siraben/zkeme80/re/README.md

 window PCs resolve correctly.
-It reports execution counts per static kernel label and per page-0 **Forth dictionary word**; static RAM labels in `$8000–$BFFF` resolve when selector `$81` maps physical RAM page 1.
+It reports execution counts per static kernel label and per page-0 **Forth dictionary word**; static RAM labels in `$8000–$BFFF` resolve when selector `$81` maps physical RAM page 1.  `--forth-bigrams` counts visits to exact static Forth code-field addresses and reports adjacent dynamic word entries.
+These pairs rank possible superinstructions; because dynamic adjacency can cross a colon-word call or return, confirm that a candidate also occurs in adjacent threaded cells before fusing it.
 Use a full trace here: a ring/backtrace can discard the early mapper writes and does not preserve their resulting state in its header.
 The analyzer memory-maps the trace rather than reading the whole multi-gigabyte file into the Python heap.
 The same fork's `tools/tilem_trace.py` offers runtime Forth dictionary reconstruction, key timelines, and DROP-underflow detection for deeper forensics.

 Run the mapper/resolver regression tests with: